LiDAR + Camera Data Fusion on KITTI

 KITTI Data

-The data collection platform of the KITTI dataset is equipped with 2 grayscale cameras, 2 color cameras, a Velodyne 64-line 3D laser scanner, 4 optical lenses, and a GPS navigation system.
+The KITTI dataset’s data-collection platform is equipped with 2 grayscale cameras, 2 color cameras, one Velodyne 64-beam 3D LiDAR, 4 optical lenses, and 1 GPS navigation system.
 The specific sensor parameters are as follows:

 • 2 × PointGray Flea2 grayscale cameras (FL2-14S3M-C), 1.4 Megapixels, 1/2” Sony ICX267 CCD, global shutter